 We also have a Navy Accompanied PCS Flowchart (January 2021) and an Navy Unaccompanied PCS Flowchart (July 2021) For Navy personnel and their families to assist in their PCS move to Okinawa.

 Driving and Transportation

-The Driver's Licensing pamphlet for the Base Installation Safety Office (ISO) contains information on obtaining the Status of Forces Privately Owned Vehicle (POV) driver's license to include licensing section hours of operation, requirements on licensing, renewal and learner permits.
+The Okinawa Driving Section on the Base Installation Safety Office (ISO) contains information on obtaining the Status of Forces Privately Owned Vehicle (POV) driver's license to include licensing section hours of operation, requirements on licensing, renewal and learner permits.

 Road Signs is an important part of driving in Japan and is testable as part of the SOFA Driver’s License written exam.
 Please take the time to become familiar with them.

 The Green Line web page contains information and policies on The Green Line, along with the timetables and schedules on Camp to Camp Express Service and the internal camp shuttles.

 Bus Map Okinawa web page contains detailed information on all Okinawa and outer island bus terminals and companies, current bus routes and timetables, how to take the bus and fare information.
 It also provides information on the Okinawa Monorail system.